Expat Guilt: How to Stay Close While Afar

 Expat guilt is a sensation many expats experience when moving away from their friends and family.
 You might experience this whether you are moving far across the globe or even just to a neighboring country.
 You may feel selfish for pursuing life abroad and leaving people behind but it is natural to worry that your choice to move abroad is a stab in the back to those that have supported you in your life, or that your actions signal to them that they aren’t good enough for you.

-Moving away can be a difficult decision, but it might be the right decision for you, and giving up on this opportunity could lead to you regretting it later down the line, which ultimately could lead to you resenting your friends and family for pinning you down.
+Moving away can be a difficult decision, but it might be the right decision for you.
+If you give up on this opportunity, you might regret it later down the line, and you might even end up resenting your friends and family for pinning you down.

 It’s important to realize that your guilt is unjustified.
 It’s unlikely that your friends and families are thinking ill of you or hating you for moving abroad.
 Life as an expat holds so many exciting opportunities and new experiences which you can’t embrace if you are ridden with guilt.
 Think about why you moved away — was it a new job, your partner, a better quality of life?
 Chances are — guilt aside — that you are happier now in a new situation than you were before, and your friends and family will be happy for you!